-In FY 2001 BPA offered new conservation programs to utility customers under Conservation Augmentation (ConAug) and the Conservation & Renewables Discount (C&RD) Programs.
+In FY 2001 BPA offered new conservation programs to utility customers under the Conservation Augmentation (ConAug) and the Conservation & Renewables Discount (C&RD) programs.
 Early acceptance by a few utilities provided energy savings for those programs in the summer of 2001 prior to the program official start in FY 2002.
 The State Low-Income Weatherization Program is funded by BPA for the states of Oregon, Washington, Idaho and Montana.
-Market Transformation continues to be a viable energy savings opportunity for the region.
-There are building code savings through FY 2004 which account for savings within the region.
-BPA only reports savings that are achieved within its service territory.
+Market transformation continues to be a viable energy savings opportunity for the region.
+There are building code savings through FY 2004 that account for savings within the region.
+BPA only reports savings that are achieved primarily within its service territory.

 In FY 2006 BPA began the transition from ConAug and C&RD to new conservation opportunities under Conservation Acquisition Agreements (CAA) and Conservation Rate Credit (CRC) initiatives.
-Also included in the FY 2002 - 2008 data are the conservation savings results of the Irrigation Rate Mitigation Product (IRMP).
+Also included in the FY 2002-2009 data are the conservation savings results of the Irrigation Rate Mitigation Product (IRMP).

-In FY 2007, Utility Self-Funding for High Water Mark credit began as a new funding category of savings.
-This is scheduled to end in FY 2010.
+In FY 2007, utility self-funding for credit toward the conservation adjustment to the Contract High Water Mark credit began as a new funding category of savings.
+Credit toward the conservation adjustment is scheduled to end in FY 2010; however, utility funding of savings is expected to continue.

 Figure 3 illustrates the cumulative effect of the current post-2000 conservation programs.
-Cumulative savings are:

-- ConAug: 95 aMW
+• ConAug 95.0 aMW

-- C&RD: 65 aMW
+• C&RD 75.0 aMW

-- State Low Income Weatherization Program: 2.7 aMW
+• State low-income weatherization program 2.8 aMW

-- Market Transformation: 130 aMW
+Market transformation .
+128.0 aMW

-- Building Codes: 33.5 aMW
+Building codes 33.5 aMW

-- CAA: 5.6 aMW
+• CAA .
+11.0 aMW

-- CRC: 44 aMW
+• CRC 65.0 aMW

-- Savings with a Twist (SWAT): 8 aMW
+• Savings with a Twist (SWAT) 10.5 aMW

-- IRMP: 3 aMW
+• IRMP 3.6 aMW

-- Federal: 7 aMW
+• Federal 10.0 aMW

-- BPA Direct Acquisition: 0.5 aMW
+BPA direct acquisition 2.8 aMW

-- Utility Self-Funded for High Water Mark credit: 23 aMW
+• Utility self-funded for High Water Mark credit 41.0 aMW

-The total cumulative savings for the period, FY 2001 through 2008, are 417 aMW.
+The total cumulative savings for the period FY 2001 through 2009 are 477 aMW.

-FIGURE 3: Current Conservation Programs - Cumulative Savings (aMW), FY 2001 - 2008
+FIGURE 3: Current Conservation Programs - Cumulative Savings (aMW), FY 2001-2009

-Figure 4 depicts annual energy savings attained by the current conservation programs for FY 2001 through 2008.
+Figure 4 depicts annual energy savings attained by the current conservation programs for FY 2001 through 2009.

-FIGURE 4: Current Conservation Programs - Annual Incremental Savings (aMW), FY 2001 - 2008
+FIGURE 4: Current Conservation Programs - Annual Incremental Savings (aMW), FY 2001-2009